Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ## Problem-Solving

-1. ### Handling Multiple RainDrops
+1. #### Handling Multiple RainDrops

-Once I got the logic of a single raindrop working from formation to disappearing, the next step was to figure out how I would replicate this behaviour for multiple columns.
+Once I got the logic of a single raindrop's lifetime, the next step was to figure out how I would replicate this behaviour for multiple raindrops.

 Initially, I attempted to use a for loop to update the raindrops, but this approach caused a laggy effect as only one raindrop was updated at a time, leaving the others frozen.
 To address this, I experimented with methods keeping concurrency as the last solution, such as adjusting sleep times between print operations and increasing the sleep time between recursive calls.
 However, I realised that this approach wouldn't work due to the nested nature of recursive functions.
 The recursive function formed a nested priority stack following a `Last-In-First-Out`(LIFO) order, which monopolised priority and prevented it from passing to other raindrops.